Lingxi-Li/ranger_proxy_client/README.md

 <a name="build"></a>
 ## Build Instructions

 Simply speaking, compile all source files and link with Boost and OpenSSL.
-For convenience, a VC15 configuration is included in the distribution with the following options:
+For convenience, a VC15 setup is included in the distribution with the following options:

 * Release build for x86
 * Dynamically link to C/C++ runtime library